microsoft/azure-iot-developer-kit/docs/_projects/05-devkit-translator.md

 * Activate a [free 30-day trial Microsoft Azure account](https://azureinfo.microsoft.com/us-freetrial.html){:target="_blank"}
 * Claim your [Azure credit](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} if you are MSDN or Visual Studio subscriber

 ## Step 1.
-Open project folder
+Open the project folder

-### A. Launch VS Code
+### A. Start VS Code

 Make sure your DevKit is not connected.
-Launch VS Code first and connect the DevKit to your computer.
-VS Code will automatically find it and pop up an introduction page:
+Start VS Code first and connect the DevKit to your computer.
+VS Code automatically finds the DevKit and opens an introduction page:

 ![mini-solution-vscode]({{"/assets/images/mini-solution-vscode.png" | absolute_url }})

 **Notice:** Occasionally, when you launch VS Code, you will be prompted with error that cannot find Arduino IDE or related board package.
-To solve it, close VS Code, launch Arduino IDE once again and VS Code should locate Arduino IDE path correctly.
+Close VS Code, launch Arduino IDE once again and VS Code should locate Arduino IDE path correctly.
 {: .notice--warning}

 ### B. Open Arduino Examples folder